LukeM1aa/milestone-project-one/README.md

 ⚠️ If you customise this palette, please check that new combinations maintain sufficient colour contrast for users with visual impairments.

 ### Typograhpy
-The following typography is loaded from [Google Fonts](https://fonts.google.com/):
+The following typography is imported from [Google Fonts](https://fonts.google.com/):
 - **Primary font:** [Host Grotesk (Medium 500)](https://fonts.google.com/specimen/Host+Grotesk) - used for headings and key UI text
 - **Secondary font:** [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) - used for snippets and technical elements
 - **Body:** [Inter](https://fonts.google.com/specimen/Inter?query=inter) - used for paragraphs and general content